DETAILED ACTION

 the mesh structure includes a plurality of radially extending regions (claim 1),

-individual ones of the radially extending regions include an apex configured to contact a wall of the blood vessel (claim 1),
+individual ones of the radially extending regions include a proximal side, a distal side, and an apex between the proximal side and the distal side and configured to contact a wall of the blood vessel (claim 1),

-each of the apices has a thickness along a longitudinal axis of the device (claim 1), and
+each of the apices has a thickness along the longitudinal axis (claim 1), and

 the combined thicknesses of the apices is less than about 50% of a total length of the mesh structure along the longitudinal axis (claim 1).